 Do sleep medications help and do I need them?

 Even after following good sleep habits, if you fail to get a quality sleep, you may better approach your family physician.
-Your doctor will guide you through the next steps, which may involve an assessment and further testing with light drugs like cymbalta, or a referral to a sleep specialist or a psychiatrist.
+Your doctor will guide you through the next steps, which may involve an assessment or a referral to a sleep specialist or a psychiatrist.
 There are psychological and behavioral techniques that can be helpful for treating your sleep disorders.
 The specialist will decide whether you need sleep aids and if yes- may prescribe medications such as antidepressants, tranquilizers, sedatives or hypnotics.
 However, these drugs are not free from side effects.
 Common undesired effects include burning or tingling in the hands, arms, feet, or legs, changes in appetite, constipation or diarrhea, dizziness, daytime drowsiness, dry mouth or throat, headaches, heartburn lack of attention or memory, unusual dreams and fatigue.
 And most importantly, the sleeping pills can be addictive, may cause dependency, or may require dose escalations, and will trouble while withdrawal or stopping the medicine.

 What is the best alternative?